IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“**Desires** are the root cause of **sadness**.”<sup id="a4"><a href="#f4">4</a></sup>

 >“How then can it be compassionate to gorge on other beings’ blood and flesh?
 Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.”

+>“Death carries off a man who is gathering flowers and whose mind is distracted, as a flood carries off a sleeping village.”

 >“Now, Kalamas,<br>
 Do not go upon what has been acquired by repeated hearing (anussava),<br>